gigaryte/pickle-chip-review/index.md

 with these crisps and you might feel your face start to tingle after eating a few handfuls.
 Further, while the dill pickle flavor isn't necessarily bad, it's extremely sour.
-After eating a generous-but-reasonable helping, the snacker may feel their tongue start to feel raw and sensitive, diminishing their appeal.
+After eating a generous-but-reasonable helping, the snacker may feel their tongue start to feel raw and sensitive, diminishing the chips' appeal.

 In sum, the Lays Dill Pickle chips will get the job done if you're in a pickle, but nothing more.
 Their saltiness and sourness are major cons, and the chip